zxdy/db_compare/README.md

 3. thanks more to ruby, it makes possible to create dynamic class according to the table name which need to be compare, so all i need to do is just write them into config file.

-so this script helps me to make sure the data integration bewteen database , and i don't have write huge amount of sql to sync up.
+so this script helps me to make sure the data integration bewteen database , and i don't have to write huge amount of sql to sync up.

 but the limitation is also obvious , the tables should have similar structure and some same columns, so that it can process